joka42/censorator/readme.md

 ### Advanced Command Line Options

-    parser.add_argument('-i', '--input')
-    parser.add_argument('-o', '--output', required=False)
-    parser.add_argument('-s', '--strict', action="store_true", default=False)
-    parser.add_argument('-c', '--casual', action="store_true", default=False)
-    parser.add_argument('--stamped', action="store_true", default=False)
-    parser.add_argument('--skip_existing', action="store_true", default=False)
-    parser.add_argument('--filter', action="store_true", default=False)
-    parser.add_argument('--debug', action="store_true", default=False)

     -i / --input:   input path.
 Image file or directory.
 If it is a directory, all images in the directory will be processed.

     -o / --output:  [optional] Output directory.
 Censored images will be stored in this directory.
 If no output directory is specified, the working directory/current directory is used

     -s / --strict:   [optional] Censor also covered breasts and butts.

     -c / --casual:   [optional] Only censor exposed breasts and female genitalia

     --stamped:       [optinal] Apply the pussy-free stamp to female genitalia

     --skip-existing: [optinal] Skip images that are already in the output directory, do not overwrite them.

     --filter:        [optional] Apply a (Kalman-like) filter to the results for animated images.
 This might help to censor frames in which the neuronal net did not identify all areas of interest.

     --debug:         [optoinal] Output all debug information and apply a dot in the center of identified areas (should only be used for debugging, because the output images contain the red dots).